exercism/v3/languages/csharp/exercises/concept/casting/.docs/introduction.md

 if (o is Random rand)
 {
     int ii = rand.Next();
-    // new, do something random
+    // now, do something random
 }
 ```